-The project to discover and celebrate Brecks swimming heritage, Tales from the River, is now getting started!
-The first training session took place on Wednesday 7 July, with more booked for September 2021.
-More info on the training 7 July and in Sept.
+The project to discover and celebrate Brecks swimming heritage, Tales from the River, is getting going!
+Volunteers were trained in 2021 and oral history interviewing and research is beginning in 2022.
+See Project Update below.

 The project is part of The Brecks Fen Edge & Rivers Landscape Partnership Scheme (BFER), supported by the National Lottery Heritage Fund.
 It will train and involve volunteers in gathering history, stories and folklore about recreation in/on/by the Brecks rivers and other waters.

 Summary of the project

 Tales from the River will involve people in gathering and celebrating past and present stories and folklore about swimming and other recreation in, on or by the Breckland rivers and other waters.